 - Reduced Congestion– When data’s transferred the MPLS network will figure out the best and less congested path to take.
 It has an intricate Traffic Engineering Option that allows traffic to pass through non-standard paths.
 This reduces latency which allows for faster more effective data transfer.
 This is one of the key benefits of Mpls.

 - Bandwidth Prioritisation– Higher priority data can borrow capacity from lower priority data.
 This allows the most important data to get to its destination quickly with ease.

 - User Experience– You can prioritise high priority data such as VoIP.
-MPLS lets you configure your settings to choose which traffic you’d like to prioritise.
+MPLS lets you configure your settings to set which type of traffic needs to be prioritised.

-- Scalability– With MPLS you can do automatic configuration of your network to set up more tunnels or label-switching paths to allow more traffic.
+- Scalability– With multiprotocol label switching(mpls) you can do automatic configuration of your network to set up more tunnels or label-switching paths to allow more traffic.
 You can use it with virtual private networks too which can aid security on your network.

 How does it work?

 MPLS changes a routed network to something like a switched network.
 It’s a lot faster compared to the traditional Internet Protocol (IP) routing, hence the popularity.
 Instead of forwarding data packets on a hop-by-hop basis the data paths are founded for source destination pairs.
 The paths that are created in MPLS are called label-switched paths (LSP).

 It works by having an Ingress route at the beginning of a label-switched path, each LSP can only have one ingress router.
 IP packets are masked with an MPLS Network Layer 2 frame by the Ingress router (label switch router), that IP packet is then sent to the next router in the path using a mode ATM.